Understanding and Addressing Dog Aggression - Prodogz

-Solution: Working with dog reactivity and human reactivity takes a specialized skill set.
-Over the past 25 years Jason has worked with hundreds of dogs that have reactive issues.
-It’s a common miss belief that reactivity is a product of a dogs dominance or the need to be the leader of the pack.
-This is far from the truth, most dogs that show aggressive tendencies are reacting to insecurities or stress.
-When working on these issues it’s imperative that we work on it in a private one-on-one session in order to make sure that both the dog and handler are kept safe while also controlling the environment the dog is being trained in.
+Solution: Dealing with dog reactivity and human reactivity requires a specialized skill set.
+Over the past 25 years, Jason has successfully worked with numerous dogs facing reactive issues.
+It's a misconception that reactivity stems from a dog's dominance or a need to be the pack leader.
+In reality, most dogs displaying aggressive tendencies are reacting to insecurities or stress.
+Addressing these issues necessitates private one-on-one sessions, ensuring the safety of both the dog and handler while controlling the training environment.

 Call Jason at 541-608-2857 Email: [email protected].